cheikh-kebe/front-react-immo/README.md

 Not to be confused with leboncoin /!\ We exclusively offer high-end housing on this site. :D

 It's a react and rails training project we completed for the online course The Hacking Project.
-You can check it out here: https://front-react-immo.herokuapp.com/
+You can check it out here:

+https://front-react-immo.herokuapp.com/

 __or deploy from your localhost:__

-Install this repo for the API: shanksthered/api-immo and run:
+Install this repo for the API [our api] (https://github.com/shanksthered/api-immo) and run:

 `bundle install`